benvlehmann/montecolor/README.md

 The optimization maximizes the minimum pairwise color difference across all vision types, ensuring no two colors become indistinguishable for any form of color vision.

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines and submit issues or pull requests on GitHub.

 ## License

 MIT License - see LICENSE file for details.